ABEM WalkTEM Transient Electromagnetic

 ABEM WalkTEM is derived from the airborne SkyTEM helicopter system, sharing the technology.
-While SkyTEM covers large areas, ABEM WalkTEM offers more accurate resolution of fine details in geology with the transient electromagnetic method.
+While SkyTEM covers large areas, ABEM WalkTEM offers a more accurate resolution of fine details in geology with the transient electromagnetic method.
 With a set of predesigned protocols, ABEM WalkTEM quickly switches between different tasks.
 A variety of transmitter loop sizes provides good scalability for the project at hand.

 Data collection is complete in a few minutes

 With its unique acquisition technology, ABEM WalkTEM accurately resolves a wider span of signals, covering both deep and more near-surface data in one go, greatly improving field survey efficiency.
 A high level of integration means less carrying and setup.
 Powerful onboard processing software takes the guessing out of field surveys as a resistivity layer model can be produced within a minute after a transient electromagnetic measurement has been conducted.

 New booster option for even deeper soundings

 The new ABEM TX-60 is an optional external booster that further widens the ABEM WalkTEM’s application area.
 With up to 60 A output current it enables even deeper transient electromagnetic soundings with larger transmitter loops.